bcobo/SIRENA/doc/SIRENAfunctions.rst

     bool* **triggerCondition**

-        True :math:`\Rightarrow` The algorithm has found the first event
+        True => The algorithm has found the first event

-        False :math:`\Rightarrow` The algorithm has not found any event
+        False => The algorithm has not found any event

     int* **tstart**